PLUM TREE COTTAGE, WAIHEKE ISLAND NEW ZEALAND

 An easy 5 minute stroll to the beautiful beach at Oneroa or the lively cafes and restaurants of the village, make this an ideal location.
-(Oneroa Village is the main retail centre on the Island; the No2 Bus arrives almost outside the door & it’s only a 15 minute downhill walk to the passenger ferry Terminal at Matiatia!)
+(Oneroa Village is the main retail centre on the Island; Buses stop at the library a short walk away & it’s only a 15 minute downhill walk to the passenger ferry Terminal at Matiatia!)

 Charming and relaxing describe this gorgeous getaway; a perfect break from the hustle and bustle of a busy and stressful life.

 Following the Christchurch Earthquake in February 2011 we had a wonderful week at this peaceful Waiheke Kiwi Bach (Holiday Home).

 Fabulously equipped and in a brilliant location in Oneroa - we couldn't have asked for more.
 Blissful sleep (oh, how we needed that) in a wonderfully comfortable bed ...and the lovely crisp sheets (courtesy of Mother Nature) took me back to my trouble free childhood.

 But no lack of creature comforts here and within strolling distance to the most wonderful restaurants - we wanted for nothing but the opportunity to return."